straw-hat-team/adr/src/radar/how-it-works.md

     ring: trial
 ```

-The ring shown on the board is derived from the newest published edition, and the movement marker is derived
+The ring shown on the board is the one from the newest published edition that the blip has an entry for.
+Movement is a statement about the current edition only: a blip with no entry for it did not move, whatever it
-from the entry before it.
-This is why the board can show that something moved without anyone maintaining a
+did in the past.
+This is why the board can show that something moved without anyone maintaining a "moved" flag
-"moved" flag by hand:
+by hand:

 - A circle means the ring did not change.
 - A triangle pointing inward means it moved toward Adopt.